Fullqubit alchemist: Quantum algorithm for alchemical free energy calculations: Discussion

+On the other hand, given our coupling of the system with a N\'ose thermostat, parameters intrinsic to the thermostat can be adjusted to affect the equilibration time.
+In particular, the effective mass $Q$ of the thermostat and the fixed temperature $T$ affect terms in the extended nuclear Hamiltonian $H_{\rm ext}$, and this in turn affects the eigenstates of said Hamiltonian.
+Per the dependency of the equilibration time on the eigenstate thermalization hypothesis, as mentioned before, we can then see that when the underlying Hamiltonian and eigenstates are altered, the amount of time to thermalize and equilibrate the system would be affected as well.

-An alternative quantum computational approach would involve representing both the nuclei and electrons as quantum particles and leveraging algorithms for the preparation of quantum thermal states ~\citep{chen2023quantum, rall2023thermal}, and is more similar in nature to Monte Carlo methods.
-It would be an interesting future research direction to compare our quantum algorithm, which uses a hybrid quantum-classical representation of molecules, with such fully-quantum approaches.
+We now move on to our discussion of cases where our assumptions on the Born-Oppenheimer approximation fail, and the approach of simulating nuclei classically and electrons quantumly may not be applicable.
+An alternative quantum computational approach would involve representing both the nuclei and electrons as quantum particles and leveraging algorithms for the preparation of quantum thermal states~\citep{chen2023quantum, rall2023thermal}, and it may be more similar in nature to Monte Carlo methods.
+Apart from this additional ability to operate beyond Born-Oppenheimer approximations, it would be an interesting future research direction to compare our quantum algorithm, which uses a hybrid quantum-classical representation of molecules, with such fully-quantum approaches.
 Currently, it is not obvious which of the algorithms would have the most favorable scaling with respect to the number of particles and whether the progress on bounds on the mixing times of Lindbladians for specific cases~\citep{ramkumar2024mixing, rouze2024optimal, tong2025fast, smid2025polynomial} would yield an asymptotic advantage over the classical equilibration times in the Liouvillian framework we use here.

 Looking forward, it will be important to identify concrete scenarios where the alchemical quantum algorithm offers an absolute runtime advantage over classical methods for free energy estimation.
 This requires obtaining fine-grained resource estimates on systems representative of practical applications to determine constant-level overheads.
-Performing such an analysis will require the construction of suitable block encodings for the molecular systems as well as the implementation of an efficient oracle for approximate ground state preparation at all points in phase-space.
+Performing such an analysis will require the construction of suitable block encodings for the molecular systems as well as a quantitative examination of potential implementations of an efficient oracle for approximate ground state preparation at all points in phase-space, including SAD, extended H\"uckel methods, and beyond.